A Bronze Statue of Wallace: A lasting legacy of 2013

 The Fund's campaign closed 7 months later on the 16th February 2013 and exactly £25,000 was raised.
 Phase 2 of the fundraising campaign began in May and was managed by Entangled Bank Events and the Ancestor's Trail Several exciting fundraising events were organised by these organisations, the last of which took place on November 16th, 2013 (to see details of these click HERE and HERE).

 The statue was donated by the Memorial Fund to London's Natural History Museum, where it was unveiled by Sir David Attenborough on the 7th November 2013 - the 100th anniversary of Wallace's death.
-It has been installed outside the Darwin Centre 2 building (which contains many of Wallace's insect specimens) near the wildlife garden.
+It was installed outside the Darwin Centre 2 building (which contains many of Wallace's insect specimens) near the wildlife garden, but has since been moved to the second floor above the museum's Hintze Hall.
 A video of the unveiling can be seen HERE and photographs HERE.
 BBC Radio 4 'Inside Science' reported on the event and the broadcast can be heard HERE.

 What the statue depicts